 It may seem like a military career is not conducive to taking classes.
-You have exercises in the field, deployments, PCSes, and all sorts of other thing that can interrupt the classroom schedule.
+You have exercises in the field, deployments, PCSes, and all sorts of other things that can interrupt the classroom schedule.
 That may have been a good excuse once, but it no longer was one even when I was in.
 Now?
-Major universities are offering online degree programs that may as well have been tailor made for the military.
+Major universities are offering online degree programs that may as well have been tailor-made for the military.
 These include schools like Norwich University, Case Western, or Ohio University.

 If college isn’t interesting, try a different direction.
 Being in Army Aviation I should have taken the opportunity to get myself an A&P license.
 Had I possessed that I could likely have transitioned into civilian aviation quickly.
 It’s not just aviation types like me that can benefit from this.
 Paramedics, electricians, and many others beside can receive certification while in the military through programs like COOL.